gabyfle/Lice/README.md

 ## What is Lice ?

+**Note:** *Lice is, before everything, a room for experimentation around interpreted programming languages.*
 Lice is a little general purpose interpreted language.
 It's meant to be easy-to-learn when you know OCaml, C-like languages, and to be as easy to use as Lua.

+## State of the project

+Lice just recently switched from a *tree-walk* interpreter to a bytecode interpreter with its custom virtual machine.
+Features that worked before the switch are not garanteed to work yet, as this project is still under development.
+You can find below a list of features of the language.
+Features denoted with a *(TBD)* means that they are not working yet, or that it's not working as expected for the moment. <small>*(TDB = To Be Done)*</small>

 ## Features of the language
 - Type annotations
 - Recursive functions
 - OCaml-like pattern matching
-- Native lists
+- Native lists *(TBD)*
-- Deconstructing inside pattern matching
+- Deconstructing inside pattern matching *(TBD)*
-- Embedabble withing any OCaml application
+- Embedabble withing any OCaml application *(TBD)*
 - First-class values functions
-- OCaml bindings to write your own applications
+- OCaml bindings to write your own applications *(TBD)*

 ## Documentation